+The PoE port options display.

-- 7. Click the EDIT button. - 8.
-From the Port Power menu, select one of the following options: - Enable: The port's capacity to deliver power is enabled.
-This is the default setting. - Disable: The port's capacity to deliver power is disabled. - 9.
-From the Port Priority menu, select the priority for the port in relation to other ports if the total power that the switch is capable of delivering exceeds the total power budget: - Low: Low priority.
-This is the default setting. - High: High priority. - Critical: Critical priority.
+- 7. Choose any of the following options to manage the PoE settings on the port: - a.
+Port Power. - Enable: The port's ability to deliver PoE power is enabled.
+This is the default setting. - Disable: The port's ability to deliver PoE power is disabled. - b.
+Power Mode . - 802.3af: The port is powered in, and limited to, the IEEE 802.3af mode.
+A PD that requires IEEE 802.3at or IEEE 802.3bt power will not receive power when IEEE 802.3af mode is selected. - Legacy: The port is powered using high-inrush current, which is used by legacy PDs that require more than 15W to power up.

-The port priority determines which ports can still deliver power after the total power delivered by the switch exceeds the total power budget.
-(In such a situation, the switch might not be able to deliver power to all connected devices.)
-If the same priority applies to two ports, the lower-numbered port receives higher priority.

-10. From the Power Mode menu, select the PoE mode in which the port must function:

-- 802.3af: The port is powered in and limited to the IEEE 802.3af mode.
-A PD that requires IEEE 802.3at does not receive power if the port functions in IEEE 802.3af mode. - Legacy: The port is powered using high-inrush current, which is used by legacy PDs that require more than 15W to power up. - Pre-802.3at: The port is initially powered in the IEEE 802.3af mode and, before 75 msec pass, is switched to the high power IEEE 802.3at mode.
-Select this mode if the PD does not perform Layer 2 classification or if the switch performs 2-event Layer 1 classification. - 802.3at: The port is powered in the IEEE 802.3at mode and is backward compatible with IEEE 802.3af.
-The 802.3at mode is the default mode.
-In this mode, if the switch detects that the attached PD requests more power than IEEE 802.3af but is not an IEEE 802.3at Class 4 device, the PD does not receive power from the switch. - 11.
-From the Power Limit Type menu, select one of the following options: - None: The port draws up to Class 0 maximum power in low power mode and up to Class 4 maximum power in high power mode. - Class: The port power limit is equal to the class of the attached PD. - User: The port power limit is equal to the value that is specified in the Power Limit (W) field.
-This is the default setting. - NOTE: If a PD doesn't report its class correctly, these options can preserve PoE power by preventing the switch from delivering more power than the PD requires.
-However, depending on which option you select, a PD that doesn't report its class correctly might now power up at all. - NOTE: Power Limit (W) displays a fixed power of 31.2 Watts, and you cannot change it. - 12.
-From the Detection Type menu, select one of the following options: - IEEE 802: The port performs a 4-point resistive detection.
-This is the default setting. - 4pt 802.3af + Legacy: The port performs a 4-point resistive detection, and if required, continues with legacy detection. - Legacy: The port performs legacy detection. - 13.
-Click the APPLY button.
+- Pre-802.3at: The port is initially powered in the IEEE 802.3af mode and, before 75 msec pass, changes to high power IEEE 802.3at mode.
+Select this mode for a PD that does not perform Layer 2 classification, or if the switch performs 2-event Layer 1 classification. - 802.3at: The port is powered in the IEEE 802.3at mode and is backward compatible with IEEE 802.3af.
+In this mode, if the switch detects that the attached PD requests more power than IEEE 802.3af, but is not an IEEE 802.3at Class 4 device, the PD does not receive power from the port. - c.
+Power Limit (W): Manually set a value from 3.0W to 30.0W, with step increments of 0.2W.

+Power limit can be set only when the Power Limit Type option is set to User.
+The default is 30.0W.

+- d.
+Port Priority: Select the priority for the port in relation to other ports if the total power that the switch is capable of delivering exceeds the total power budget. - Low: Low priority.
+This is the default setting. - High: High priority. - Critical: Critical priority. - e.
+Power Limit Type. - None: No power limit is applied. - Class: The power limit automatically adjusts based on the class of PD. - User: When this setting is selected, you can manually set the Power Limit (W).
+This is the default setting. - f.
+Detection Type. - Legacy: The port performs legacy detection. - IEEE802: The port performs a 4-point resistive detection.
+This is the default setting. - 4pt 802.3af + Legacy: The port performs a 4-point resistive detection, and if required, continues with legacy detection. - 8.
+When your settings are complete, click the APPLY button.

+Your settings are applied to the PoE port.